Komodo Islands

 The village of Kampung Komodo. ©Corno van den Berg

 The locals have known about the Komodo dragon for centuries.
 Residents can tell countless stories about the animals.
 Kampung Komodo is located on the coast.
 It is the only village on Komodo Island.
-The fishermen claim to be descendants of immigrants who came here from the island of Sumbawa a few hundred years ago.
+The fishermen claim to be descendants of immigrants who came from the island of Sumbawa a few hundred years ago.

 Others believe they are the descendants of exiled criminals.
 The fact is that they learned to live with the Komodo dragons.
 A wooden fence has been placed since 2006 to keep the Komodo dragons out of the village.
 In the village you can see the daily life of the fishermen.
 Be prepared for quite a culture shock.